 Required components: AISL Goals 1-3 and 5 are central to proposals submitted to this project type.
-For general guidance about conferences, follow the PAPPG guidance for preparing Conference Proposals (PAPPG Chapter II).
+For general guidance about conferences, follow the guidance for preparing Conference Proposals contained in Chapter II.F. of the PAPPG.
 Proposals in this category should address the need for the work, why it is timely, and the expected contributions to understanding or advancing the focal question, issue, or topic.
 They should include a conceptual framework for the conference, draft agenda, proposed activities, and possible participant lists (including their expertise and selection criteria).
 Of note, evaluation for the purpose of advancing the knowledge base as required by AISL Goal #2 may look different for proposals to this project type, as efforts may more often focus on reflecting and documenting efforts and next steps.